m-ld/m-ld-gateway/doc/accounts.md

+---
+layout: page.liquid
+title: accounts
+---
 [//]: # (cURLs in this file are generated from the .http file using http-client.env.json)

 # Accounts

 Accounts have two purposes in the **m-ld** Gateway.
 1. To represent human and machine users.
 For this purpose, users and machines will get _keys_, which can include asymmetric keys for digital signatures.
 Note that registering all users as individual accounts is optional, and apps can be built using the Gateway having only one "app" account and key, with the app's users managed by the app itself.
 2. To provide a container for **m-ld** domains.
 Domains belong to an account, which contributes its name to the domain's name.
 That's why domains in the Gateway are sometimes called "subdomains".
-Subdomains can be [_named_](named-subdomains.md) – the domain is first created in the Gateway and is backed-up there; or have [_UUID_ identifiers](uuid-subdomains.md) – in which case the Gateway only provides message delivery.
+Subdomains can be [_named_](named-subdomains) – the domain is first created in the Gateway and is backed-up there; or have [_UUID_ identifiers](uuid-subdomains) – in which case the Gateway only provides message delivery.

 To create an account you can use an activation code, or (if the Gateway is self-hosted) the root account.